What we provide

 What we are doing

 We’re saying goodbye to two of our residents this week as Lisa and Alice, our Mangalitsa pigs, are moving home.
-They’re off to a rare breed farm in Norfolk where they’ll help to ensure the survival of their line.
-When the Bay Trust were looking to start transforming 3...read more
+They’re off to a rare breed farm in Norfolk where they’ll help to ensure the survival of their line.read more

 Volunteering brings many benefits, such as better health, learning something new, improving your existing skills and making friends.
 The Bay Trust has a team of volunteers who help out in a variety of ways.
 Anita Sedgewick spoke to some of them about why they chose...read more